How to Sell Digital Products Online: Courses, Templates, and Downloads

 January 8, 2026 · 9 min read

 Digital products represent one of the most favorable business models available to an individual creator.
 You make something once and sell it an unlimited number of times.
 There is no inventory to manage, no shipping cost, no fulfillment bottleneck when you have a good week.
-The margins on a well-priced digital product, once the creation cost is recouped, are genuinely exceptional.
-And yet most people who try selling digital products earn far less than they should, and the reason is almost never the quality of what they created.
+The margins on a well-priced digital product, once the creation cost is recouped, are genuinely exceptional, and the category is no longer niche.
+As of 2026, roughly two-thirds of monetizing creators sell digital products as a primary revenue stream, up from about half two years ago, and the overall digital products economy is now measured in the trillions.
+And yet most people who try selling them earn far less than they should, and the reason is almost never the quality of what they created.
 It is usually a combination of underpricing, a poor buying experience, or trying to sell to a cold audience before building any trust.

 What Digital Products Actually Sell Well